- Navigate to Neve's page and click on the Free Download button.

 - General - The options found here are as the name suggests, general.
 This means that it will apply to all texts of the site unless that text is a heading ( h1 - h6 ).

 - Blog - Dedicated settings for the blog/archive page and the single post layout

 line-height (responsive control)

 letter-spacing (responsive control)

-Neve is a super fast, easily customizable, multi-purpose theme.
-It’s perfect for blogs, small business, startups, agencies, firms, e-commerce shops (WooCommerce storefront) as well as personal portfolio sites and most types of projects.
+Neve is a super-fast, easily customizable, multi-purpose theme.
+It’s perfect for blogs, small businesses, startups, agencies, firms, e-commerce shops (WooCommerce storefront) as well as personal portfolio sites and most types of projects.
 While it is lightweight and has a minimalist design, the theme is highly extendable, it has a highly SEO optimized code, resulting in top rankings in Google search results.
 Neve works perfectly with Gutenberg and the most popular page builders ( Elementor, Brizy, Beaver Builder, Visual Composer, SiteOrigin, Divi).
 Neve is also WooCommerce ready, responsive, RTL & translation ready and AMP ready.
 Look no further.
 Neve is the perfect theme for you!